mjn798/GCP-Wordpress/README.md

 # GCP-Wordpress
 Deploy Wordpress on [Google Cloud Platform](https://cloud.google.com/), \
-using [Traefik](https://traefik.io/) as a load balancer and securing traffic with [Let's Encrypt](https://letsencrypt.org/) certificates
+using [Traefik](https://traefik.io/) as a load balancer and securing traffic with [Let's Encrypt](https://letsencrypt.org/) certificates \
+Traffic will automatically be forwarded from HTTP to HTTPS to ensure secure connections

 # Setup and Deployment
 ## Create and Connect